 Holy Year on the Camino in 2021-2022!
 That’s a special celebration for years when St. James day (July 25) falls on a Sunday; due to leap year, that happens in a wacky sequence of 6 – 5 – 6 – 11 years.
 This tradition was decreed by Pope Calixto II in 1122 (same year the current Cathedral was completed), with the first Holy Year in 1126.
 Traditionally a pilgrimage in Holy Year has a higher meaning for Catholics, but even for non-Catholics Holy Year is special.
 There will probably be extra cultural activities along the way all year, and most importantly, pilgrims can enter the Cathedral in Santiago through the Holy Door.
 That door is in the Cathedral apse, directly behind the main altar, and is only open in Holy Years.
 NOTE Technically Holy Year it should have been 0nly 2021, but given the complications for travel in 2021, and the possible need for people to give thanks or to heal, the Pope has extended Holy Year to the end of 2022.

 What’s included: 8 nights hotels in double room with bathroom, 7 dinners, 8 breakfasts, private bus first two days (warmup walk and first full walking day), luggage van with group other walking days (you only carry day pack, we meet van several times during day), pilgrim shell and passport, experienced Spanish-speaking guide, taxes.
-Not included: lunches, one dinner, personal expenses like drinks or coffee, transportation to starting point in Ponferrada (easy public bus connection from Madrid, we usually go together)and away from Santiago.
+Not included: lunches, one dinner, personal expenses like drinks or coffee, transportation away from Santiago.
+SPECIAL NOTE: due to changes in public bus schedule this year and COVID-19, we have a private bus from Madrid to Ponferrada, official starting point for our journey.

 Group size: minimum 6, maximum 10 people